Complications of Pregnancy

 Bleeding in late pregnancy may be a sign of a placental problem, a vaginal or cervical infection, or preterm labor.
 Women who bleed in late pregnancy may be at greater risk of losing the fetus and bleeding a lot.
 Tell your healthcare provider right away if you have bleeding at any time during the pregnancy.

 An ectopic pregnancy is when the fetus develops outside of the uterus.
 This can happen in the fallopian tubes, cervical canal, or the pelvic or belly.
 The cause of an ectopic pregnancy is often scar tissue in the fallopian tube from infection or disease.
-The risk of ectopic pregnancy is higher in women who have had tubal sterilization procedures, especially women who were younger than age 30 at the time of sterilization.
+The risk of ectopic pregnancy is higher in people who have had tubal sterilization procedures, especially people who were younger than age 30 at the time of sterilization.

 Ectopic pregnancies happen in about 1 out of 50 pregnancies.
-They can be very unsafe for the mother.
+They can be very unsafe for the pregnant person.
 Symptoms may include spotting and cramping.
 The longer an ectopic pregnancy goes on, the greater the chance that a fallopian tube will rupture.
 An ultrasound and blood tests may confirm the diagnosis.
 Treatment of an ectopic pregnancy may include medicine or surgery to take out the fetus.

 Miscarriage or fetal loss